RoySegall/linkedin-python-parser/README.md

 1. Make sure you have a [RethinkDB](https://www.rethinkdb.com) instance running.
 2. Make sure the [geckdriver](https://github.com/mozilla/geckodriver) is located in a place you know
+3. Register to linkedin and set the user credentials under the `linkedin` property.

 ## Settings
 Copy the example settings file to a custom one: